 Decision makers will consider other evidence in support of why that particular course was chosen.
 Such as, the need to change careers or if the course is a hobby or interest that will provide a tangible benefit to the applicant.
 Student Visas relating to study in pursuit of a hobby or interest must also improve an applicant’s employment prospects in their home country.

 The applicant’s immigration history

 This factor assesses whether an applicant’s immigration history does or does not support a temporary stay in Australia.

 The following circumstances would indicate against the genuine temporary entrant requirement:

 - You were not compliant with your previous visa conditions;

 - You had been undertaking a series of short, inexpensive courses which has the result of extending your stay in Australia;

 - You have been in Australia for a long time without having successfully completed a qualification;

 - You have moved education providers on numerous occasions and have failed to finish a course of study;

 - You have been in Australia for a long time on a range of short-term temporary visas; or

 - You have a history of being refused visas or you have been non-compliant with visa requirements in another country.

 An adverse immigration history could make a new student visa application very complicated.
 If there are any doubts about your study or immigration history, it is best to seek immigration legal advice before making an application.

 Other relevant matters

-Decision makers use this factor to be able to consider anything else that is relevant about an applicant.
+Decision makers use this factor to be able to consider anything else that is relevant to an applicant.